sec-digital-twin-lab/sim-aas-middleware/docs/usage_manage_processor_docker_images.md

 Done exporting docker image.
 Done building PDI.
 ```
-> Building a PDI requires installing a version of the Sim-aaS Middleware.
-The build command
+> Building a PDI requires the Sim-aaS Middleware.
+Specify its location using the
-> needs to know where to find it.
-The location can be either specified by using the
-> `--simaas-repo-path` attribute or by defining an environment variable `SIMAAS_REPO_PATH`
+> `--simaas-repo-path` flag or by setting the `SIMAAS_REPO_PATH` environment variable.
-> with the path to the Sim-aaS Middleware.

-> In principle, the `SIMAAS_REPO_PATH` may point at another version of the Sim-aaS Middleware
-> that is used by the build command itself.
-However, for consistency it is advised that
-> `SIMAAS_REPO_PATH` should point at the same version of the Sim-aaS Middleware used by the
+> For consistency, use the same version of the Sim-aaS Middleware that runs the build command.
-> build commands.

-The build command will calculate a SHA256 hash of the content of the processor (i.e., the hash
+The build command calculates a SHA256 hash of the processor contents (all files in the
-over all the files in all subfolders in processor directory).
-This content hash will be used as
+processor directory and its subdirectories).
+This content hash is used as part of the PDI name,
-part of the PDI name.
-The naming convention for PDIs is `<processor name>:<content hash>`.
-In
+following the convention `<processor name>:<content hash>`.
+In the example above, the PDI name
-the example above, the PDI name is `proc-abc:b3cb...1b6b`.
+is `proc-abc:b3cb...1b6b`.

-The build command expects a path to the location of the processor (`simple/abc`) and the
+The command requires two arguments: the processor path (`simple/abc`) and the PDI destination
-destination of the PDI file (`~/Desktop`).
-If a directory is provided as destination, a
+(`~/Desktop`).
+When a directory is provided as the destination, a filename is automatically
-generic filename will be used.
-The naming convention is `<processor name>_<content hash>.pdi`.
-In the example, the PDI file will thus be generated at
+generated using the convention `<processor name>_<content hash>.pdi`.
+In the example, the PDI
-`/Users/foobar/Desktop/proc-abc_b3cb...1b6b.pdi`.
-If a valid file path is specified as PDI
-destination, the resulting PDI be created at that exact location (e.g.,
-`/Users/foobar/Desktop/my_custom_proc_image.pdi`).

-Unless the architecture is explicitly specified (`--arch linux/amd64`), the local architecture
+file is created at `/Users/foobar/Desktop/proc-abc_b3cb...1b6b.pdi`.
+Alternatively, specify
+a complete file path to control the exact filename (e.g., `/Users/foobar/Desktop/my_custom_proc_image.pdi`).

-will be used by default (e.g., `darwin/arm64` on MacOS).
-For cross-platform compatibility it
+The build command uses the local architecture by default (e.g., `darwin/arm64` on macOS).
-can be useful to always build using `linux/amd64`.
-These images will be able to run on MacOS
+For cross-platform compatibility, specify `--arch linux/amd64` to build images that run
-using Docker RTIs as well on AWS Batch using AWS RTI.
+on both macOS Docker RTIs and AWS Batch RTIs.

-Docker images are only generated if they don't already exist.
-The build command will skip
-building the docker image (which can be time-consuming) if possible.
-It is possible to force
-building a new docker image by using the `--force-build` flag.
+By default, the build command reuses existing Docker images to save time.
+If a Docker image
+with the same name already exists, the build step is skipped.
+Use the `--force-build` flag
+to rebuild the Docker image even if one already exists.

 The `--verbose` flag can be used to display the PDI meta information:
 ```